mitsuhiko/listenfd/README.md

 and passed file descriptors.
 This lets you work with systems that support socket activation or similar.

-Currently this supports systemd on Unix and [systemfd](https://github.com/mitsuhiko/systemfd) on Unix and Windows. systemfd is very convenient in combination with cargo-watch for development purposes whereas systemd is useful for production deployments on linux.
+Currently this supports systemd (including systemd-socket-activate) on Unix and [systemfd](https://github.com/mitsuhiko/systemfd) on Unix and Windows. systemfd is very convenient in combination with cargo-watch for development purposes whereas systemd is useful for production deployments on linux.